Last modified: May 16, 2025

 This article is written in: 🇺🇸

-NumPy, short for Numerical Python, is a cornerstone library for scientific and numerical computing in Python.
+NumPy, short for Numerical Python, is an important library for scientific and numerical computing in Python.
 It introduces the ndarray, a powerful multi-dimensional array object that allows for efficient storage and manipulation of large datasets.
 Unlike standard Python lists, NumPy arrays support vectorized operations, which significantly enhance performance, especially for mathematical computations.
-This guide delves into various methods for creating NumPy arrays, providing practical examples to illustrate each technique.

 Creating Arrays from Lists and Tuples